hmmelton/Kibbble/README.md

 ## Images:
 Facebook login is used to pull user's home location

 ![Kibbble Login](/images/Kibbble_Login.png)

-Dogs are swiped right to save, left to ignore\n
+Dogs are swiped right to save, left to ignore

 ![Kibbble Main Page](/images/Kibbble_Puppy.png)

-Dogs can be filtered by sex, size, and age\n
+Dogs can be filtered by sex, size, and age

 ![Kibbble Filters](/images/Kibbble_Filters.png)